bilderbuchi/ofStateManager/README.md

 To also get coverage information, you need [coverage.py](http://nedbatchelder.com/code/coverage/).
 Run `run_coverage.py` in the `tests` directory.
 The tests run, and you should end up with a short coverage percentage report on the command line and an annotated html version of the code in `tests/htmlcov`.
+Be aware that `coverage` has to be correctly set up to collect [subprocess information](http://nedbatchelder.com/code/coverage/subprocess.html), first.

 ## License
 The code in this repository is available under the MIT License (see license.md).

-Copyright (c) 2012- Christoph Buchner
+Copyright (c) 2012 - Christoph Buchner